antrea-io/antrea/docs/ovs-pipeline.md

 ```

 Flow 1 is for traffic coming in on the local gateway.
 Flow 2 is for traffic
-coming in through a VXLAN or Geneve tunnel (i.e. from another Node).
-The next
+coming in through an overlay tunnel (i.e. from another Node).
+The next two
-two flows (3 and 4) are for local Pods (in this case Pods from the coredns
+flows (3 and 4) are for local Pods (in this case Pods from the coredns
 deployment).

 Local traffic then goes to [SpoofGuardTable], while tunnel traffic